merraa/sex-offender-registry-website/README.md

 ## Database Export

 The MySQL database (`registry.db`) is included in the repository for convenience.
-You can find it in the `database` directory.

 ### Exporting the Database